ChisomOzo/project-3-group-9/README.md

 - improved CSS design
 - added amenities which were having issues of loading.
 - new flask routes and table information amended to fetch amenities data.
+- flask api created by using schema
+- list of api button added in index.html
 - flask Routes
 - /properties
 - /parks